Article summary

 What forward-thinking businesses are doing now

-- Securing grid capacity – one of the critical paths for a solar project.
+- Securing grid capacity, as this is one of the critical paths for a solar project.

-- Locking solar panel pricing – ahead of April 2026 to protect against global panel price increases.
+- Locking solar panel pricing to protect against expected global panel price increases.

-- Quantifying the “do nothing” cost and making it visible at board level
+- Quantifying the “do nothing” cost and making it visible at the board level.

-- Exploring funding options that diverts cashflows from energy companies to solar assets.
+- Exploring funding options that divert cash flows from energy companies to solar assets.

 - Choosing the right partner to design, build and maintain their solar system.

-Rising electricity rates risk, commercially competitive coupled with record sunshine and the final window of bottom-cycle pricing have all aligned in 2026.
+Rising electricity rates, commercially competitive solar, coupled with record sunshine, and the final window of bottom-cycle pricing have all aligned in 2026.

 Viewed through a loss-aversion lens, not investing in solar in 2026 is not a neutral decision.
 It is an active choice to: